Metroiceking/CastlesAndCans/README.md

 python3 src/game.py
 ```

-The window uses bold arcade-style fonts and a dark background.
-Photos captured
+The window now features a medieval-style colour scheme with parchment text on a
+dark stone background.
+The layout fits the 800×480 Pi touchscreen and photos
-by the Pi camera are displayed larger between turns.
+captured by the Pi camera are shown at a larger size between turns.

 This will open a window demonstrating the UI flow: start/reset, coin flip and alternating turns.
 The window displays which target is currently required along with each team's progress.
 Targets must be hit in order; hitting the wrong target simply plays a neutral effect.
 Once the correct target is hit the game waits for the tunnel sensor.
 A couple of seconds after the tunnel triggers the screen shows **Ready to launch**.
 Press the launch key to fire the plunger.
 Chugging only begins once the ball is launched and stops when it is returned.